 It also deprives the skin of receiving oxygen that is vital for the formation of collagen and elastin that gives your skin its strength and elasticity.

 As a result, the skin begins to sag and wrinkle prematurely, and the complexion starts to appear sallow and greyish because of the toxins present in cigarettes.

 In addition to this, pursing your lips when inhaling and squinting your eyes to keep smoke out over a long period of time may contribute to the appearance of wrinkles.

 While nothing beats a delicious Nutella pancake or a mouthwatering burger every once in a while, it is best to limit this indulgence from becoming an everyday habit.

-Foods that contain high levels of sugar such as candy, cake, ice-cream, or the godly Nutella pancake should definitely be kept apart from being your daily diet.
+Foods that contain high levels of sugar such as candy, cake, ice cream, or the godly Nutella pancake should definitely be kept apart from being your daily diet.

 The same can be said for carbohydrates.

-While totally avoiding carbs and sugars can become detrimental for yours and the health of your skin, you should find a sweet spot somewhere in between and still reap the benefits these foods can give you every once in a while.
+While totally avoiding carbs and sugars can become detrimental for you and the health of your skin, you should find a sweet spot somewhere in between and still reap the benefits these foods can give you every once in a while.